zrmacc/MGMM/README.md

 ## Main Functions

-* `fit.GMM` estimates model parameters, performs classification and imputation.
+* `FitGMM` estimates model parameters, performs classification and imputation.
 * `rGMM` simulates observations from a GMM, potentially with missingness.
 * `ChooseK` provides guidance on choosing the number of clusters.